-Beat the heat with tips to create shade and increase ventilation
+Beat the heat with ways to cool down

-Nothing delights like a sunny summer day – put prolonged periods of warm weather can make homes feel stuffy and dry, and make staying safe in the sun a priority when outside.
+Nothing delights like a sunny summer day – but prolonged periods of warm weather can make homes feel stuffy and dry, and make staying safe in the sun a priority when outside.

 Here are our suggestions to help you enjoy good weather without getting hot under the collar.